mehmetyaman/tsearch.data/readme.md

 mvn clean install -U

-For Postgres database you have to install a postgres database and create a schema with named textures_main_db
+Using Postgres version database, you have to install a postgres database and create a schema with named textures_main_db